-The program runs from Term 4 to Term 2 and typically includes the following elements:
+Open to students in Years 5 to 11, the Wednesday Sport program runs from Term 4 to Term 2, from 1:15 to 3:30pm, and typically includes the following elements:

-Students complete a 5 week skills and conditioning program, aimed at learning or improving riding skills on a wide range of trails, obstacle courses, jump lines and flow tracks.
+Students complete a five-week skills and conditioning program, aimed at learning or improving riding skills on a wide range of trails, obstacle courses, jump lines and flow tracks.
 Cross-country riding is the backbone of this program, promoting fitness and conditioning.

 At the end of Term 4, students complete an introductory downhill session at Thredbo, with new participants able to ‘try before they buy’ and learn skills like loading and unloading onto the chairlift.

-Focus shifts to downhill riding at Thredbo, with formal instruction in safety and basic skills for beginners.
+In addition to cross-country, downhill riding at Thredbo is also available, with formal instruction in safety and basic skills for beginners.
 The use of all recommended safety equipment is compulsory for SMGS students participating in this part of the program.

 Students have the chance to ride a range of trails in and around Jindabyne and the lake, including jumps trails and downhill trails, giving students a variety of terrain on which to finesse the skills learned over the season.